seikonfertrad/seikonfertrad.github.io/_pages/about.md

 We've come quite far in very little time.
 The future will probably be wonderful.
 So let's make that even more probable.

-As of 2021, I'm trying to [improve the governance of emerging technologies](https://simoninstitute.ch/).
+As of 2021, I'm trying to [improve international risk governance](https://simoninstitute.ch/).

 From 2016 to 2020, I built up the [Swiss effective altruism ecosystem](https://effectivealtruism.ch/).